exonum/exonum-doc/src/get-started/create-service.md

 }
 ```

-To join our handler with the HTTP handler of a web-server, we need to implement
+To join our handler with the HTTP handler of the web-server we need to implement
 the `wire` method.
 This method takes the reference to a router.
 In the method below we add
 one handler to convert input JSON into a `Transaction`.
 The handler responds with a hash of the transaction.
 It also
-sends the transaction to the channel, so that it will be broadcast over the
+sends the transaction to the channel, so that it will be broadcasted over the
-blockchain network and included into a block.
+blockchain network and included into the block.

 ```rust
 impl Api for CryptocurrencyApi {